Joystream/community-repo/working-groups/storage-group/leader/Storage Scale.md

     - Stage 3.2: Upgrade exisitng workers to a higher virtical capacity
       - Workers: 30
       - Capacity: 750T
-  - Stage 4: continuous expantion horizonly
+  - Stage 4: continuous expantion horizonly and Verically (using advanced techniques)

 If Joystream follows the same growth trajectory of Youtube, it is expect a max of one scaling event in the first 2 years.
 Followed by mutiple yearly of the years to follow.